pensjonatus/flash-fiction/blog/why-are-you-doing-this-to-me-2.md

 ---
-title: 'Why Are You Doing This To Me?'
+title: Why Are You Doing This To Me?
 date: '2012-10-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She was waiting for the train, her toes neatly on the line.
 She got all the